 FPCC strongly encourages collaboration.
 If applying as an organization for group knowledge transfer, only one program per Band Office, Tribal Council or Society/Organization will be eligible for funding.

-You can choose one of two areas to apply for, see the information for each area below.
+You can choose one of two areas to apply for; see the information for each area below.

 One-on-one Arts Mentorships – Up to $30,000

-• Transferring knowledge, skills, and teachings to a group of apprentices wanting to revitalize the practice of canoe carving and designing in their community
+• Transferring knowledge, skills and teachings to an apprentice wanting to revitalize the practice of canoe carving and designing in their community

 Arts Group Knowledge Transfer – Up to $50,000